 - The Conflict of Interest Committee (COIC)

 The University of Houston's Conflict of Interest Committee reports to the Vice Chancellor/Vice President for Research and Technology Transfer.
 The COIC is comprised of a minimum of 5 COIC members, which includes a Chairperson.
-As necessary, ex-officio members16 (including regular ex-officio representation from UH General Counsel) and a non-affiliated member17 may be included.
+As necessary, ex-officio members21 (including regular ex-officio representation from UH General Counsel) and a non-affiliated member22 may be included.
 Members will be chosen to best represent the expertise and interests of the research being conducted at the University of Houston.
-COIC members will meet on a monthly basis to review the disclosures and annual certifications that have been submitted to the Division of Research.
+COIC members will meet on a monthly basis as needed to review the disclosures and annual certifications that have been submitted through the ICON system to the Division of Research.

 COIC members will serve for a term of three years, at which time membership services and representation of the University's research interests will be reviewed.
-Members can serve consecutive terms with the concurrence of the IO.
-The COIC Chair and/or IO reserves the right to replace any committee member for non-performance or reasons related to ethical concerns.
+Members can serve consecutive terms with the concurrence of the DO.
+The COIC Chair and/or DO reserves the right to replace any committee member for non-performance or reasons related to ethical concerns.

 - Additional Division of Research (DOR) Responsibilities

-- Maintenance of an up-to-date, written, enforced policy on FCOI, made available through a publicly accessible website.
-This policy is available on the University of Houston Division of Research website.
+- Maintenance of an up-to-date, written, enforced policy on research FCOI, made available through the publicly accessible University of Houston Division of Research website.

 - Notification to Investigators of new regulations and revised Institutional policy/Investigator responsibilities.